 Natively, the macOS High Sierra will be able to read NTFS formatted drives but it will not be able to write to NTFS Drive.
 This is not to mean that it is impossible to use NTFS drive on Mac.
 It can be done successfully by using various means that allow write to NTFS drive in macOS High Sierra.
 By using either of these methods users of this operating system will be able to access files stored on NTFS files and add more, edit them and perform other activities.

 What are these ways that allow users to use NTFS on Mac?

 Third Party NTFS Drivers

-Paragon NTFS for Mac 15, with this you will be able to write on NTFS drives as well as read from them on your macOS High Sierra.
+Paragon NTFS for Mac, with this you will be able to write to NTFS drive as well as read from them on your macOS High Sierra.
 You will be able to make as many changes to the drive as you wish.
 It gives you full control over any NTFS drive that you will plug into the computer.
 What is even more impressive about the Paragon NTFS 15 for macOS 10.13 is the speed at which it enables users to access to the NTFS drive.
 To give you a hint of what you can expect, the speed when using the NTFS drive with Paragon rivals that of the native HTS+ formatted drives.

 This driver is very easy to install.
-Once it is in the computer it will allow the users to transfer files easily from Windows PC to the Mac and vice versa.
+Once it is on the computer, it will allow the users to transfer files easily from Windows PC to the Mac and vice versa.
 This means that with this you will be able to read and write NTFS formatted drives.

 Using the Terminal in macOS High Sierra